Nikola Maslovara: Biography

 Maslovara finishes primary school and high school in Odžaci, his hometown.
 He moved to Novi Sad in 1967, where he graduated from the Higher Pedagogical School – the artistic direction.

 As a student, he draws caricatures.
 He published his drawings from 1969 in the newspapers of Novi Sad: Veseli svet (The Happy World), Indeks (Index), Dnevnik (Journal) etc. His first comic series was published in 1971 in the Kuriri magazine of the publisher Dečje novine (Children's Journal), Gornji Milanovac.
 In the 1970s, he did animation and drew realistic gags and comics.
 After publishing the "Marko Kraljević" comic strip at Politikin Zabavnik in 1976, he devoted himself entirely to humorous comics.
 Since 1979, he lives in Gornji Milanovac, where he works for the publishing house "Dečje novine".

 In 1979 with Milan Bukovac and Vojislav Ratković, he founded the artistic group FONS.
 In 1988, he became a member of the group of comics authors with Slaviša Ćirović, Brana Nikolić and Zdravko Zupan, with whom he worked on the international series "Yupi stars".

-During the 1980s, he worked very productively as a screenwriter and writer.
+During the 1980s, he worked as a screenwriter and writer.
 He creates a series of heroes – Tupavzan, Fijuksi, Homoquovadis, Debli Krkojet, Detective Lakonogić, Barba Plima, Ungl Gungl, Zlatko, Plavuša (The Blonde), Kvadratko (Squarry), Darko, Bole & Đole...

 He also works on licensed comics like Il Grande Blek, Pink Panther, Muppet Babies, Felix the Cat, Tom and Jerry, Mickey Mouse etc. He draws mainly according to his own scripts, but also according to the stories of other writers such as Miodrag Milanović (Barba Plima, 1981–1982), Lazar Odanović (Tom and Jerry, 1985–1986) and Brana Nikolić (Yupi Stars, 1988).

 He writes scripts for the comics of Desimir Žižović Buin (Mirko and Slavko, an episode, 1984), Miodrag Žarić (a series Šušumige, 1985–1986), Milan Bukovac (Trapavzan, 1980) and Zdravko Zupan (Mickey and Baš-Čelik, 1999, Zuzuko, 2004, as well as Giga and Goga, 2004).